 Consuming the right number of calories is a good first step towards achieving a healthier body.
 However, you should know that not all calories are equal.
 Keeping to the calorie count on a diet consisting of only sugary cakes, meat dishes, or a glass of wine is far from ideal.
 This is because your body needs a variety of vitamins and minerals, as well as fibre to function properly.

 One simple way to achieve this is to follow My Healthy Plate guidelines for a balanced meal.
-Fill your plate with 1/2 plate of fruit and vegetables, 1/4 of wholegrains, and 1/4 of meat and others.
+Fill your plate with 1/2 plate of fruit and vegetables, 1/4 of wholegrains, and 1/4 of lean meat and others.

 Eating healthy is not limited to eating the right amount and the right mix.
 It is also important for optimum nutrition to choose healthy foods prepared with healthier options and ingredients.
 Steamed chicken, for example, is far healthier than deep-fried chicken.